 Gethsemane Episcopal Church is a thriving Christian community in the heart of Marion, Indiana.
 We are committed to being the body of Christ and to doing God's work in the world.

 Welcome to Gethsemane.
 Whether you are visiting Marion, attending a special service, or looking for a new church, we hope your visit to Gethsemane is warm and uplifting.
+If you are new to the Episcopal church, welcome!
+We understand if you are unfamiliar with our service.
+Everything you need is on the bulletin (see an usher if you don’t have one) and the hymnal, but feel free to just observe during your first few visits, and follow along as you feel led.
+The bulletin indicates places where you may sit, stand, or kneel as you are able.
+If you have young children, please feel free to take them downstairs to our children’s ministry.
+The children will come back upstairs to join the congregation during the Peace.
+Children are also welcome to stay throughout the entire service.
+Gethsemane has a diverse range of attendees, which we love, and we hope you feel that whatever your place in life, you feel you can find a way to minister and be ministered to in our church.
 When you visit Gethsemane, the first thing you might see is the red door on the Washington street entrance to our church.
-While multiple theories exist as to why so many churches have red doors, one of the most common theories is that the red door symbolizes a place of refuge and sanctuary.
+While multiple theories exist as to why so many churches have red doors, one of the most common is that the red door symbolizes a place of refuge and sanctuary.
 In an often divisive world, Gethsemane strives to be that kind of a place for all our visitors and members.
 Regardless of creed, race, ethnicity, bank account, immigration status, gender, sexuality, education, physical or mental ability, marital status or political affiliation, we want you to feel welcomed and appreciated.

 But what does that mean in practice?

-Gethsemane wants to be known as a place that supports families, creates safe spaces, and challenges unhealthy power structures.
+Gethsemane wants to be known as a place that supports families and singles, creates safe spaces, and challenges unhealthy power structures.
 We believe the first step in making the world better is creating a church where people can be valued for who they are.
 In particular, Gethsemane does not discriminate by race, gender, sexuality, ethnicity, or political affiliation, particularly in regards to the following sacraments:

 ● Eucharist.
 All baptized Christians are welcome to partake in the Eucharist, and all non-baptized visitors are welcome to come forward for a blessing (indicate this by crossing your arms over your chest at the altar rail).
+Please note that we use real wine, not juice, and gluten-free wafers are available upon request.
 Afterwards, please join us in the parish hall for coffee and doughnuts!

 ● Baptism and confirmation.
 We have a process for preparing new members for baptism and confirmation--please see the priest-in-charge.

 ● Marriage.
-All marriage ceremonies follow the requirements of the Book of Common Prayer.
+We practice marriage equality at Gethsemane, meaning we marry straight and gay couples so long as the couple meets the requirements of the Book of Common Prayer.
 For specific information, see our priest-in-charge.

 ● Participation, leadership, and ordination.
 We are a small church with a diversely talented congregation.
 Our members in all their differences are what make our church special.
 We have also sponsored many men and women in the path to ordination.
-Should you choose to make Gethsemane your home, we would welcome your service and your unique talents, regardless of gender or sexuality, and would support you if you felt God’s call to ordination.
+Should you choose to make Gethsemane your home, we would welcome your service and your unique talents, and would support you if you felt God’s call to ordination.

 Our Core Values